Freemasonry in Asia

 This is a general survey on the historical and modern presence of Freemasonry in countries located in Asia (including Armenia and Turkey).

 Armenia

 The Grand Lodge of Armenia is a national organization, supervising Freemasonry in Armenia.
 It was consecrated in 2002 by representatives of the Grand Lodge of the District of Columbia, the Grande Loge Nationale Française and the Grand Lodge of Russia.

 The Grand Lodge of Armenia is recognised by the United Grand Lodge of England and is located in Yerevan.

 China

-There are currently no Masonic Lodges in Mainland China, but there are operational Lodges in the autonomous Hong Kong.
+Before the 1950s, Freemasonry in China was represented by various jurisdictions, including the United Grand Lodge of England, the Grand Lodge of Scotland, the Grand Lodge of Ireland, the Grand Lodge of the Philippine Islands, and several organizations from the United States.
+In 1949, with the support of the Grand Lodge of the Philippines, six Chinese-led lodges established the Grand Lodge of China.
+Following the establishment of the People's Republic of China, however, Masonic activities were prohibited on the mainland, forcing lodges to either cease operations or relocate to Hong Kong and Taiwan.
+The Grand Lodge of China relocated to Taiwan in 1954 and officially resumed its activities in 1955.
+Consequently, there are currently no recognized or regular Masonic organizations operating within mainland China.